rybak/subreddit-tab-icons/README.md

 [![Demonstration of the userscript "Subreddit tab icons" on subreddits r/science, r/Eyebleach, and r/Enhancement](images/before-after.png)](https://github.com/rybak/subreddit-tab-icons/raw/main/subreddit-tab-icons.user.js)

 This userscript replaces tab icons (favicons) on <https://reddit.com> with icons of subreddits.
-Works both on new.reddit.com and old.reddit.com.
+Works on old.reddit.com, new.reddit.com, and sh.reddit.com.
 It helps distinguishing tabs of different subreddits from each other.
 Note, that not all subreddits on Reddit have a separate icon.